Firmness: Varies (3 firmness options)

 1.5” CopperFlex Foam with TitanCool: The top layer of comfort foam is designed to contour to your body like memory foam, only with the responsiveness and pressure-point relief of latex.
 It feels very comfortable to the touch, and the CopperGel infusion helps dissipate excess body heat.

 2” Hyper-Elastic TitanFlex Foam: The second layer is a latex alternative foam that has similar qualities to the CopperFlex foam.
 However, the TitanFlex Foam responds quickly to pressure.
 It’s also bouncy and easy to move around on.
-This quality will help combination sleepers change positions easily throughout the night.
+This quality will help combination sleepers change positions easily throughout the night and makes for a great mattress for sex.

 1” Swirl Visco-Elastic Memory Foam: Memory foam serves as the transitional layer of the mattress.
 It provides enhanced contouring, pressure-point relief and deep compression support without giving the bed a noticeable memory foam feel.
 The “swirl” component helps keep the memory foam cooler than average.